JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_01/lab.md

 ```

 ## Extending/limiting the polynomial example
-Following up on the polynomial example, let's us expand it a little further in order to facilitate the the arguments, that have been throwing exceptions.
+Following up on the polynomial example, let's us expand it a little further in order to facilitate the arguments, that have been throwing exceptions.
 The first direction, that we will move forward to, is providing the user with more detailed error message when an incorrect type of coefficients has been provided.

 ```@raw html
 <div class="admonition is-category-exercise">